 Clyde & Co (London)

-A little while on from Clyde & Co's merger with troubled Barlow Lyde & Gilbert ('takeover' might be more accurate) and the dust still hasn't entirely settled.
-As the name suggests, Clydes - an international shipping behemoth - was very much in the driving seat when it subsumed BLG, a firm which had gone through some stormy weather and was happy to take refuge in the Clyde's dry harbour.
-Since then, a swathe of legacy BLG partners have exited, including, most recently, the architect of the deal, former BLG CEO David Jabbari.
-Maybe the big cheese's departure marks the last of the merger fallout.
-Maybe...
+A while on from Clyde & Co's merger with troubled Barlow Lyde & Gilbert ('takeover' might be more accurate) and it's fair to say the dust has settled.
+As the name suggests, Clydes - then an international shipping behemoth, now more of an an international insurance behemoth - was very much in the driving seat when it subsumed BLG.

-Clydes, along with Holman Fenwick & Willan and Ince & Co, was traditionally one of the three great shipping firms in the City.
-This wasn't necessarily a good thing: collision work has been declining thanks to better maritime regulation and training, and protection and indemnity clubs are, well, clubbing together to drive their lawyers' rates down as well as bringing more work in-house.
-As European expertise in the field increases, more work is also going to Netherlands, Belgium and Germany, whose rates are generally cheaper than in the UK.
+At the time Clydes, along with Holman Fenwick & Willan and Ince & Co, was traditionally one of the three great shipping firms in the City.
+This wasn't necessarily a good thing: collision work has been declining thanks to better maritime regulation and training, and protection and indemnity clubs were, well, clubbing together to drive their lawyers' rates down as well as bring more work in-house.
+As European expertise in the field increased, more work was also going to Netherlands, Belgium and Germany, whose rates are generally cheaper than in the UK.

 In view of these changes Clydes decided to diversify and expand.
 And so far it seems to have made a huge success of it.
-Turnover has been rising since 2005 - credit crunch or not - and the firm's most recent financials show the firm operating at a healthy £337m.
+Turnover has been rising since 2005 - credit crunch or not.
+And the firm's most recent financials show the firm operating at a healthy £337m turnover, with profit up 20% from last year to £84.9 million.
+Today shipping only represents about 15% of the business.

 Clydes currently has a strong international presence with 33 offices worldwide spanning six continents - having recently added Beijing, Perth, Sydney, Montreal and Toronto to the list - and it makes a big play of its international presence.
 Which is perhaps unsurprising given that more than 42% of the firm's revenue is generated outside the UK.
 And according to the firm this trend is likely to continue.